 Provide For Your Child And Protect Your Finances

 Along with sorting out child custody issues, child support is one of the most complicated aspects of a divorce.
 Under Montana law, both parents are responsible for providing for their child’s well-being, but this responsibility can be satisfied in many different ways.
-Child support is a tool that can be used to help your child get adequate housing, food, clothing and provide other basic needs when parents unequal sources of income; it can also be used to compensate for unequal distribution of parental responsibilities.
+Child support is a tool that can be used to help your child get adequate housing, food, clothing and provide other basic needs when parents have unequal sources of income; it can also be used to compensate for unequal distribution of parental responsibilities.

 Support In Establishing And Enforcing Child Support Payments

 Although child support first comes up during the divorce process, further issues can arise over time as each parent’s financial circumstances change.
-In addition to helping you craft the original child support arrangement, I can assist in subsequent matters such as:
+In addition to helping you craft the original child support arrangement, we can assist in subsequent matters such as: